Saskatchewan River Delta: Habitat and biodiversity

-The delta is a designated Canadian Important Bird Area of global significance, in part because of its large concentrations of waterfowl, and is home for an estimated half million breeding-season waterfowl each year.
-The SRD also serves as a valuable spring and fall staging area for waterfowl and other waterbirds traveling to and from the northern boreal and arctic regions.
-These include tundra swan, snow geese, and Canada geese.
+The delta is designated an Important Bird Area (IBA) of Canada for its global significance and large concentrations of waterfowl.
+The Saskatchewan side of the delta is a designated as Cumberland Marshes (SK 102) and the Manitoba side as Saskatchewan River Delta (MB 055).
+The IBA is home for an estimated half million breeding-season waterfowl each year.
+The delta also serves as a valuable spring and fall staging area for waterfowl and other water birds travelling to and from the northern boreal and arctic regions.
+These include tundra swans, snow geese, and Canada geese.